 4.

-Incorrect for this structure, because with 'En tu lugar' conditional is used, not 'deberías' + infinitive directly.
+Incorrect for this structure because with 'En tu lugar' conditional is used, not 'deberías' + infinitive directly.

 Expressing Wishes, Politeness, and Suggestions in Spanish

-Key Expressions and Their Formulas
+Key Expressions and Their Structure

 Important Notes on Usage